chrispaynter/DotNetCoreApiAi/README.md

-# .NET Core Wit.AI Library
+# .NET Core Api.API Library
-A library for building chat bots in .NET Core with Wit.AI
+A library for building chat bots in .NET Core with API.AI

 A rolling work in progress - new API features are added as I need them.